jellyfin-archive/jellyfin-blog/content/posts/android-tv-14.md

 ## Improved browsing grid

 To make it easier to see a lot of items or just a few we have added two new image sizes in the grid view: smallest and extra large.
-Together with this change the sizing is now based on the actual size of your device, fixing some bugs on 4k displays.
+Together with this change the sizing is now based on the actual size of your device, fixing some bugs on 4K displays.
 This might change the size you're used to a bit.
-We also fixed some issues with the vertical direction and now consider it a stable feature!
+We also fixed some issues with the vertical layout and now consider it a stable feature!

 ## New crash reporting

 Back in 2020 with version 0.11 we added a crash reporting utility.
 This function helped us fix a lot of issues with the app.
 The crash reporting relied on a third-party service to collect the reports.
 We kept tight control of who could access this data, but never liked this approach as it did use a third-party service we have no control over.
 In this update the crash reporting code was rewritten and now sends all reports to your own Jellyfin server.
 The crash reports use a new format that makes it more readable for both the user and developers and includes details to identify and fix bugs even faster.

 Crash reporting is now turned on by default.
-When the app crashes it will send a report to the latest server you used.
-On fresh installations the report is queued until a server is connected to.
+When the app crashes it will send a report to the last server you used.
+On fresh installations the report is queued until connecting to a server.

 ## Markdown support for item & server descriptions